Distributed Vehicular Computing at the Dawn of 5G: a Survey: Conclusion and Future Directions

 \subsection{Privacy and Security challenges}

-Remote vehicle diagnostic and maintenance, anomalous driving identification, and numerous ITS applications are based on long-term data analytics.
-They require the transmission of sensitive and private data for computation offloading.
-The automotive ecosystem should adopt federated learning (FL) for use cases where privacy is a serious concern, and where bandwidth is limited.
-FL allows the locally trained model to be sent rather than sending privacy-sensitive data.
-It also lowers the network utilization, making efficient usage of the bandwidth.
-Federated learning maintains users' privacy, but raises many new challenges such as model poisoning.
-An attacker may poison the model by sending parameters of an anomalous model.
-Overall, data confidentiality and privacy should be ensured by providing security as a part of the vertical integration.
-Security integration is critical at the node, domain, end-to-end and service/use case levels.
-Besides, to prevent the modification of data which are being forwarded or have been stored, it is vital to guarantee the integrity requirement.
-Meanwhile, a verifiable computing scheme for vehicular users is needed to check the correctness of any obtained computation results from the edge servers.
-Further research is needed to define the authorized users, and threat models of each vehicular application involve sharing sensitive data.
+Remote vehicle diagnostics and maintenance, anomalous driving identification, and many other ITS applications are often based on learning from long-term data.
+They often require the transmission of potentially sensitive and private data (e.g., user identification, computational capacity, and insurance number ) to edge or cloud servers for data aggregation and computation offloading.
+To deal with this privacy issue, the automotive ecosystem should adopt federated learning (FL) for use cases where privacy is a serious concern and bandwidth is limited.
+Using an FL approach, users (e.g., vehicles, RSUs) share only locally trained model parameters which (compared to the raw data) are more difficult to extract insights from and are often smaller.
+Although FL copes with privacy and bandwidth, FL raises several new challenges such as model poisoning.
+Specifically, an attacker may poison the model by sending parameters of an anomalous model.